openfinanceio/smart-securities-standard/README.md

 - The buyer must be accredited.
 - If the security was issued by a fund, the number of shareholders must not exceed 99; otherwise the number of shareholders must not exceed 2000.

+Reg S
+--

+This regulation covers certain securities that can be traded by foreign investors.

+- Both the seller and buyer must pass AML/KYC checks.
+- Both the seller and buyer must reside in a non-US jursidiction.